hashicorp/terraform-provider-hcp/docs/resources/aws_transit_gateway_attachment.md

 page_title: "hcp_aws_transit_gateway_attachment Resource - terraform-provider-hcp"
 subcategory: ""
 description: |-
-  The AWS Transit Gateway Attachment resource allows you to manage a transit gateway attachment that attaches an HVN to a transit gateway in AWS.
+  The AWS Transit Gateway Attachment resource allows you to manage a transit gateway attachment.
+The transit gateway attachment attaches an HVN to a user-owned transit gateway in AWS.
+Note that the HVN and transit gateway must be located in the same AWS region.
 ---

 # Resource `hcp_aws_transit_gateway_attachment`

-The AWS Transit Gateway Attachment resource allows you to manage a transit gateway attachment that attaches an HVN to a transit gateway in AWS.
+The AWS Transit Gateway Attachment resource allows you to manage a transit gateway attachment.
+The transit gateway attachment attaches an HVN to a user-owned transit gateway in AWS.
+Note that the HVN and transit gateway must be located in the same AWS region.

 ## Example Usage